Interview: Eng Amanda Tigere – Mine Captain Projects at Trojan Nickel Mine

 Women constitute 52% of the total population what’s stopping them from taking on Mining engineering?

 Lack of exposure and stereotyping.
 Take for example when we were growing up, the number of careers I knew could be counted using my fingers.
 There was no exposure to what else you can do besides being a doctor, nurse, teacher or police officer just to mention a few of the popular ones.
-For those that were fortunate enough to be exposed to the mining environment, it was always stereotyped as being a man’s world and it was rightfully so.
+For those who were fortunate enough to be exposed to the mining environment, it was always stereotyped as being a man’s world and it was rightfully so.
 The journey that the mining industry has gone through to be more inclusive of women is a long one and certainly a topic for another day.
 It is only in recent times, that a lot of myths about females in the mine are starting to be demystified and there is no better time than now for the girl child to explore her mental and physical capabilities by joining the STEM field, the mining field.

 Describe your first experience underground.